MANVSim/MANVSim/README.md

 ## Software Components

-Additional information on the individual MANVSim components is linked here:
+For more details on starting and developing each component, as well as access to their respective documentation, follow the links below:

 ### App

-For additional information on how to start and develop the app component or detailed documentation look [here](doc/app/README.md).
+Instructions for building and developing the Flutter app can be found [here](doc/app/README.md).

 ### Server